ClimateMind/e2e-tests/README.md

 ## Setup
 1. Clone this `e2e-tests` repository,
-2. Open terminal or command prompt and cd into `e2e-tests`,
+2. Open this `e2e-tests` in the terminal or command prompt,
 3. Install the dependancies by running the command `npm install`.

 ## How to run